 Best-known for his jazzed, percussive drum and bass, in recent years DJ Die has recently dipped into all-out disco house.
-But with 2011’s collaboration with fellow-Bristolian Roni Size, It’s A Jazz Thing is perhaps Die’s recognised moment, and the Utah Jazz remix above is even better.
+But with 2011’s collaboration with the aforementioned Roni Size, It’s A Jazz Thing is perhaps Die’s recognised moment, and the Utah Jazz remix above is even better.

 Portishead – Roads (1994)

-Try as they might to distance themselves, Geoff Barrow, Beth Gibbons and Adrien Utley are undisputed Bristol legends.
-And with their just-as-legendary debut album Dummy still receiving rightful acclaim as one of the best British albums ever, the trio are an essential part of the 90’s Bristol Sound.
+Try as they might to distance themselves from all that they’re associated with: Bristol and trip-hop, Portishead are still deep-rooted in both.
+And with their debut album Dummy still receiving rightful acclaim as one of the best British albums ever, the trio are an essential part of the 90s Bristol Sound.

-And amongst the despair, heartbreak and eerie trip-hop sound, the ice-cold, shattering ballad of Roads, shone out as the one of the band’s finest songs.
+And amongst the despair, heartbreak and eerie trip-hop sound of Dummy, the ice-cold, shattering ballad of Roads still shines as the one of the band’s finest songs.

 Massive Attack – Unfinished Sympathy (1991)